-On average, listings lease in the $70's per square foot per year.
-The Tenderloin region is going through a a rise in rates.
-In the last 3 months, the median rate went up $51 per sqft per year.
-That's a 184% increase in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Tenderloin submarket is seeing a decline in rates.
+In the last 3 months, the median rate decreased $28 per sqft per year.
+That's a 47% decline in rent.

-Compared to the rest of the Bay Area market, the Tenderloin region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Bay Area market, the Tenderloin submarket has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 7 listings have been listed, which means spaces most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 11 listings have come on the market, which means listings might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 27% of the listings in the Tenderloin are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Tenderloin occupants.
-Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.
+Professional services is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Tenderloin folk.
+Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.